StateVoicesNational/Spoke/docs/EXPLANATION-development-guidelines.md

 ### Schema changes

+Every schema change needs two changes:

+1. An update to the appropriate model definition in src/server/models/ directory
-Create a new migration using the [knex CLI](https://knexjs.org/#Migrations).
+2. Create a new migration using the [knex CLI](https://knexjs.org/#Migrations) -- `yarn knex migrate:make <migration_name>`
    If you create a table, make sure you use `r.knex.schema.createTableIfNotExists` (see knex documentation and existing examples).

 In order to support PostgreSQL and Sqlite, you can define a field as `.json()` when defining it in the migration, but it should be `type.string()` in its `src/server/models/` definition.